-In order to compensate for circumstances in which you may have to miss lecture due to an illness or another legitimate reason, or forget to bring your clicker to lecture, you will earn full credit (20 points) toward your final grade if you answer a minimum of 80% of the lecture questions using your clicker.
+On occasion you may have to miss lecture due to an illness or other legitimate reason.
+There may also be occasions in which you attend lecture, but you forget to bring your clicker or your clicker battery dies during the lecture.
+In order to compensate for these circumstances, you will earn full credit (20 points) toward your final grade if you answer a minimum of 80% of the lecture questions using your clicker.
 If you answer less than 80% of the questions, you will earn (% questions answered $\times 1.25 \times 20$) points.
 For example, if you answer 40% of the questions, you will earn $0.40 \times 1.25 \times 20 = 10$ points.
 You do not need to get the question correct in order to earn credit for participating.